sancas96/Final_opt2/_sources/index.rst.txt

 ..
-Practica 2 primera parte documentation master file, created by sphinx-quickstart on Sat Jun 02 13:32:29 2022.
+Practica Final documentation master file, created by sphinx-quickstart on Sat Jun 02 13:32:29 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.